andrrocity/trafficflow/README.md

 ## What is TrafficFlow?

 TrafficFlow is a device that provides vehicle control to supported vehicles.
-Communciation with the TrafficFlow device uses a protocol that is designed to be highly abstract and vehicle agnostic.
+Communication with the TrafficFlow device uses a protocol that is designed to be highly abstract and vehicle agnostic.
 I like to call it the "Vehicle Control Interface Standard".

 ## Which vehicles support TrafficFlow?